PRTG Manual: Libraries

 In this section:

-Libraries is a powerful feature which enables you to create additional views of your device tree, which are updated with the same scanning interval as your device tree, showing the same monitoring data, but arranged in a way you want it.
-This is interesting if you want to show data in different ways, e.g. depending on target groups or use case.
-For example, you can create a library which contains an overview of all your bandwidth monitoring sensors, regardless of which device they're running on.
+With libraries, you can create custom device tree views of your network's status and monitoring data.
+PRTG updates these views in the same interval as your device tree.
+The library views display the same monitoring data, but arranged the way you want, for example, based on target groups or a specific use case.
+For example, you can create a library that contains an overview of all your bandwidth monitoring sensors, regardless of the device that they run on.

-- Create libraries containing nodes with monitoring objects from all over your configuration
+- Create libraries that contain library nodes with objects from your entire configuration.

-- Show data from different PRTG probes in one library
+- Show data from different probes in one library.

-- Arrange sensors in a tree-like view regardless of which device they are running on
+- Arrange sensors in a tree-like view regardless of the device that they run on.

-- Filter your entire tree (or parts of it) for sensor type, state, or tag, showing only matching sensors
+- Filter your entire device tree or parts of it by sensor type, state, or tag, and only show matching sensors.

-PRTG comes with several pre-configured standard libraries, which you can use right away.
-You can also change or delete them, if you like.
-The following libraries are automatically created when you install PRTG for the first time (visible for the PRTG Administrator user).
-Some of them will be initially empty, but as you add more sensors, they will be filled automatically according to the filter settings defined for the nodes of the libraries:
+The following libraries are automatically created when you install PRTG for the first time.
+Some of these libraries are initially empty, but as you add more sensors, PRTG automatically fills them according to the filter settings defined for the library nodes:

 - All bandwidth sensors